Democratic Convention (San Marino)

-Democratic Convention (Convenzione Democratico, CD) was a political party in San Marino.
+Democratic Convention (Convenzione Democratico, CD) was a political alliance in San Marino.

 History

-The party contested the 1998 elections in an alliance with the Sammarinese Democratic Progressive Party (PPDS) and Ideas in Motion.
+The alliance contested the 1998 elections, being formed by theSammarinese Democratic Progressive Party (PPDS), Ideas in Motion (IM) and the Democratic Sammarinese Union (USD).
 The alliance received 18.6% of the vote, winning 11 of the 60 seats in the Grand and General Council, becoming the third-largest faction.